Altered Topological Structure of the Brain White Matter in Maltreated Children through Topological Data Analysis: Introduction

-Graph theory based methods have been frequently used to uncover the topological properties of brain networks including the investigation of topological alterations in white matter for neuromyelitis optica \cite{liu2012altered}, exploring abnormal topological organization in the structure of cortical networks in Alzheimer’s disease (AD) \cite{lo2010diffusion}, alterations in the topological properties of the anatomical network in early blindness \cite{shu2009altered}, abnormal topological changes during AD progression \cite{kuang2020white,daianu2015rich,qiu2016disrupted}.
-Graph theory also has been used to measure and evaluate the integration and segregation of the brain network \cite{rubinov2010complex,kuang2020white}.
-In the standard graph theory based brain network analysis, graph features such as node degrees and clustering coefficients are obtained after thresholding connectivity matrices \cite{van2010comparing,chung2017integrative,chung2019brain}.
-Depending on the choice of these thresholds, the final statistical results can be drastically different \cite{lee2012persistent,chung2013persistent,chung2015persistent}.
-Thus, there is a practical need to develop a {\em multiscale} network analysis framework that provides a consistent result and interpretation regardless of the choice of thresholding.
-Persistent homology offers one possible solution to the multiscale problem.
-Instead of studying networks at a fixed scale, persistent homology summarizes the changes of topological features over different scales and finds the most persistent topological features that are robust to perturbations.
+Persistent homology has gained popularity for its capability to analyze high dimensional feature spaces without model assumptions \cite{edelsbrunner2000topological,ghrist2008barcodes,chung2009topological,lee2011computing}.
+Instead of studying networks at a fixed scale, persistent homology summarizes the changes of topological features over different scales and finds the most persistent topological features that are robust to perturbations \cite{chung.2019.NN}.
 This robust performance under different scales is needed for network models that are parameter and scale dependent.
-In persistent homology, instead of building networks at one fixed parameter that may not be optimal, we analyze the collection of networks over every possible thresholds \cite{lee2011computing,lee2012persistent}.
+In persistent homology, instead of building networks at one fixed parameter that may not be optimal \cite{ghrist2008barcodes,edelsbrunner2008persistent}, we analyze the collection of networks over every possible thresholds \cite{lee2011computing,lee.2012.tmi}.
 It has been shown that the persistent homology approach can be effectively used to overcome the problem related to the arbitrariness of thresholding \cite{lee2019clinical}.
 Persistent homology can detect subtle topological differences between networks while existing statistical models might fail to differentiate the differences \cite{zhu2014matrix,qiu2015manifold,solo2018connectivity}.
 In \cite{liu2021neurophysiological}, persistent homology has been applied to characterize the neuropsychological properties of the brain.
 In \cite{xing2022spatiotemporal}, persistent homology has been used to study the evolution of a spatiotemporal brain network of Alzheimer’s disease (AD).
 They have also proposed that persistent homology can be considered as a framework to assess the neurophysiological properties of image quality.
-Topological data analysis has been applied to brain networks to classify altered brain states \cite{caputi2021promises}.
-Topological data analysis also has been used to extract the topology of brain connectomes in attention deficit hyperactivity disorder (ADHD) \cite{gracia2020topological}.
-One important application for TDA is facilitating EEG signal analysis using the geometrical and topological tools such as persistent homology \cite{piangerelli2018topological,wang2019statistical,khalid2014tracing}.
+Topological data analysis (TDA) has been applied to brain networks to classify altered brain states \cite{caputi2021promises}.
+TDA also has been used to extract the topology of brain connectomes in attention deficit hyperactivity disorder (ADHD) \cite{gracia2020topological}.
+TDA also found applications in EEG signal analysis \cite{piangerelli2018topological,wang2019statistical,khalid2014tracing}.